+Figure 33 – Code for stating tender period

 2.4.8.3 Tendering

 Each invited candidate is allowed to submit a financial and technical tender within the given tender.tenderPeriod indicated with any call for tenders.
 Each tender is based on a Bids schema.
 Each tender shall fulfil all the requirements prescribed by the criteria related to items or lots, with a relevant list of the responses by the EOs and providing an array of requirementResponses.